polarysekt/polarysekt.github.io/_drafts/2017-06-30-Evandroid.md

 Once crunched into the confines of our new environment, our containerisation began to make more sense.
 Generally, as light waves [or particulates] along as causality, polarized, so as to become blind or antiblind as if he that were in the eyes of the mindsight minds of those who were the fittest clothing,

-Emerging from binary is difficult.
+Emerging from binary can be difficult in a semi-deci-digital world.

-The strap you left should boot your right shoulder on
+The strap you left should boot your right shoulder on, don't ask me about the left.

 Evandroidman-san
 Am I not real?